Arkansas Lower Basin

 The Arkansas River between Buena Vista and Peublo offers at least 10 boat ramps for float fishing, and numerous wade fishing access areas.
 There are some serious class III-IV rapids throughout this zone, so educate yourself before you go.
 Being a freestone river, the Ark supports diverse bug life, including tons of Caddis, Baetis, PMD's, Drakes, Golden Stones, and more.

-Flows near Salida are close to 250 cfs.
-Expect ice flow in the morning.
+Flows near Salida are close to 330 cfs.
+Expect ice flow on cold days.

 WATER TEMPERATURE (DEGREES F):